akashcodes7/akashcodes7/README.md

 # 👨🏻‍💻 [Akash](https://akashstack.in) [@its_akashkr](https://twitter.com/its_akashkr)

 :wave: Hello!
-Software Engineering is something which coincides with my passion and hobby.
-Always up for a discussion on softwares, business and other opportunity.
-I'm currently into Web Development 🕸️ and building my home lab 🚀.
+I am Akash, a software engineer with years of experience working in various industries.
+Software Engineering is not only my profession but also my passion and hobby.
+I'm always up for a discussion on software, business, and other opportunities.

+Currently, I'm immersed in developing a full-fledged application that enhances enterprise applications with high potentials and large databases 🕸️.
+Additionally, I enjoy building my home lab 🚀 to explore new technologies and expand my skill set.

-I'm passionate about developing products that are easy-to-use, intelligent, and well-architected.
-I'm an advocate of writing a well-crafted code that follows best design practices.
-I seek to bring the same level of passion and completeness to teaching.
+My goal is to develop products that are easy-to-use, intelligent, and well-architected.
+I am an advocate of writing well-crafted code that follows best design practices.
+Moreover, I am enthusiastic about sharing my knowledge and empowering others to succeed in the world of software engineering.
 Overall, my profile showcases a strong combination of technical expertise and industry knowledge, making me a valuable asset to any team or project.

 ## Currently Working On Stacks 👇🏽